- The Systemic Shift Newsletter

 Imagine what might become possible if communities embraced co-regulation as a practice:

-Creating safety and fostering environments where all bodies can settle.
+Creating safety so all bodies can settle

-Honoring the diverse realities of trauma rather than silencing or dismissing them.
+Honoring the diverse realities of trauma rather than silencing or dismissing

 Healing, then, isn’t just an individual pursuit.